jren99/jren99.github.io/_posts/2021-04-28-spectral-clustering.md

 Whoops!
 That's not right!
+K-means algorithm is not sufficient to correctly cluster our data in this case.

-To resolve this problem, we'll study *spectral clustering*.
-Spectral clustering is an important tool for identifying meaningful parts of data sets with complex structure.
+To resolve this problem, we'll study *spectral clustering*, an important tool for identifying meaningful parts of data sets with complex structure.
 As we'll see, spectral clustering is able to correctly cluster the two crescents.
-In the following problems, you will derive and implement spectral clustering.
+We will derive and implement spectral clustering in the following section.

-## Part A
+## Part A: Similarity Matrix

 In multivariate statistics, spectral clustering techniques make use of the spectrum (eigenvalues) of the similarity matrix of the data to perform dimensionality reduction before clustering in fewer dimensions.
 The similarity matrix is provided as an input and consists of a quantitative assessment of the relative similarity of each pair of points in the dataset.